 The composition, quorum, powers, role and scope of the RMC are in accordance with the applicable provisions of the Act and Regulation 21 of the SEBI (LODR) Regulations 2015.
 Details regarding the composition of the RMC along with the dates of meeting and the terms of reference of the committee are disclosed in the Corporate Governance Report forming part of this Annual Report.
-Mr. Paruvatharayil Mathai Alexander, Director of the Company, is also the Chief Risk Officer of your Company.

-• Risk Management Policy
+Risk Management Policy